-- 1. Bring truck to complete stop.

-- 2. Put directional control lever in the NEUTRAL position.

-- 3. Apply the parking brake.

-- 4. Turn the ignition switch to the OFF position.
+- 1. Bring truck to complete stop. - 2.
+Make sure the multi-function handle has returned to NEUTRAL. - 3.
+Lower the lift mechanism fully and tilt the forks forward. - 4.
+Apply the parking brake.
+(Brake will automatically apply when the pedal is released) - 5.
+Turn the ignition switch to the OFF position.

-- 5. Lower the lift mechanism fully.